Content

 In addition to taking anxiety medication, there are several things you can do to help manage your anxiety.
 These include:

-• Consultations with a therapist specialized in treating anxiety disorders.
+• Consultations with a therapist specializing in treating anxiety disorders.

-• Lifestyle changes such as eating a balanced diet, regular exercise, and getting enough sleep.
+• Lifestyle changes such as eating a balanced diet, regular exercise, and getting at least 8-9 hours of sleep.

 • Stress reduction techniques such as deep breathing, meditation, or yoga help reduce stress and anxiety.